Planning a Hawaii trip with kids can feel overwhelming, but Oahu makes it surprisingly easy.

 9: Fun family hiking activity near Waikiki, Oahu

-This lush tropical rainforest hike is just a 10-minute drive from Waikiki, though it’s a 40-minute walk if you don’t take a cab, rideshare, or bike.
+This lush tropical rainforest hike is just a 10-minute drive from the Waikiki resort district, though it’s a 40-minute walk if you don’t take a cab, rideshare, or bike.
 At the back of the valley, you’ll find the waterfall, familiar from productions like Aquaman 2 and Lost.

 8: Best beach view and scenic lookout